mastodon/featured_collections/README.md

 * Starter Packs must be federated.
 When Alice creates a Starter Pack on her server a.com, Bob on his server b.com should eventually be able to see and interact with Alice's Starter Pack.
 * It must be possible to opt-out of being featured in a Starter Pack and also to remove yourself from a Starter Pack at any later point in time.
 This has to work across server boundaries.
-* It must be possible to report Starter Packs in the same way as you can report Posts, e.g. for violation of server rules.
+* It must be possible to report Starter Packs in the same way that you can report Posts, e.g. for violation of server rules.

 This is why we spent some time thinking about how to federate all of this.
 The result is a draft for a new FEP.